 WordPress allows wide-ranging customization of practically every part of the website.
 You can change theme, design, color, typography, navigation, menus, page layout, and much more.
-Although some of these customizations can easily be made in the WordPress or theme editor, for other tweaks you will need to get “under the hood” and into the code.
+Although some of these customizations can easily be made in the WordPress theme editor, other tweaks will require you to get “under the hood” and into the code.

 Wix Customization and Ease of Use